sparkbox/sparkpress-wordpress-starter/README.md

 We recommend these extensions to make working with PHP and Twig easier.

-- [PHP Sniffer & Beautifier][phpsab-vscode]
+- [PHP Sniffer & Beautifier][phpsab-vscode] (may not work on Windows)
 - [Twig][twig-vscode]
-- [twigcs][twigcs-vscode]
+- [twigcs][twigcs-vscode] (may not work on Windows)

 Note: you will need to have vendor files available on your host machine (not the container they're installed in) for the linters to highlight code while you're working.
 You can run `npm run map-vendor-files` to make them available at the paths specified in the example `settings.json` below, and as long as you have PHP installed on your system, they _should_ work.
-Windows has limited support for PHP, though, so you may want to run VS Code in a container so that PHP will be more easily available (or you can choose to live without real-time error highlighting).
+Windows has limited support for PHP, though, so you may not be able to get real-time error highlighting on PHP/Twig files.

 ```json
 {